mezo-org/musd/docs/README.md

 - **Governable Split**: The allocation of fees to the MUSD Savings Rate vault is governable via `feeSplitPercentage`.
 The `feeSplitPercentage` determines what percentage of distributed fees goes to the MUSD Savings Rate vault.

-- **Post-Debt Repayment**: Once the bootstrap loan is fully repaid, the `feeSplitPercentage` continues to control the split between the MUSD Savings Rate vault and Stability Pool deposits.
-Fees can be directed 100% to the MUSD Savings Rate vault by setting `feeSplitPercentage` to 100.
+- **Bootstrap Loan Repayment**: The bootstrap loan repayment is optional and controlled by governance via `feeSplitPercentage`.
+If `feeSplitPercentage` is set to 100%, all fees go to the MUSD Savings Rate vault.
+If the loan is eventually repaid (through setting `feeSplitPercentage` below 100%), the split then controls allocation between the MUSD Savings Rate vault and Stability Pool deposits.

 ### EIP-712 Signature Verification